Middlebox: Application interference

 Some middleboxes interfere with application functionality, restricting or preventing end host applications from performing properly.

 In particular, network address translators (NATs) present a challenge in that NAT devices divide traffic destined to a public IP address across several receivers.
 When connections between a host on the Internet and a host behind the NAT are initiated by the host behind the NAT, the NAT learns that traffic for that connection belongs to the local host.
 Thus, when traffic coming from the Internet is destined to the public (shared) address on a particular port, the NAT can direct the traffic to the appropriate host.
 However, connections initiated by a host on the Internet do not present the NAT any opportunity to "learn" which internal host the connection belongs to.
 Moreover, the internal host itself may not even know its own public IP address to announce to potential clients what address to connect to.
 To resolve this issue, several new protocols have been proposed.

-Additionally, because middlebox deployments by cell operators such as AT&T and T-Mobile are opaque, application developers are often "unaware of the middlebox policies enforced by operators" while operators lack full knowledge about application behavior and requirements.
+Additionally, because middlebox deployments by cell operators such as AT&T and T-Mobile are opaque, application developers are often "unaware of the middlebox policies enforced by operators", while operators lack full knowledge about application behavior and requirements.
 For example, one carrier set an "aggressive timeout value to quickly recycle the resources held by inactive TCP connections in the firewall, unexpectedly causing frequent disruptions to long-lived and occasionally idle connections maintained by applications such as push-based email and instant messaging".

 Other common middlebox-induced application challenges include web proxies serving "stale" or out-of-date content, and firewalls rejecting traffic on desired ports.

 Internet extensibility and design

 One criticism of middleboxes is they can limit the choice of transport protocols, thus limiting application or service designs.
 Middleboxes may filter or drop traffic that does not conform to expected behaviors, so new or uncommon protocols or protocol extensions may be filtered out.
-Specifically, because middleboxes make hosts in private address realms unable to "pass handles allowing other hosts to communicate with them" has hindered the spread of newer protocols like the Session Initiation Protocol (SIP) as well as various peer-to-peer systems.
+Specifically, because middleboxes make hosts in private address realms unable to "pass handles allowing other hosts to communicate with them", they have hindered the spread of newer protocols like the Session Initiation Protocol (SIP) as well as various peer-to-peer systems.
 This progressive reduction in flexibility has been described as protocol ossification.

 Conversely, some middleboxes can assist in protocol deployment by providing a translation between new and old protocols.
 For example, IPv6 can be deployed on public endpoints such as load balancers, proxies, or other forms of NAT, with backend traffic routed over IPv4 or IPv6.